 Editor’s note: I love hearing other points of view so we’re introducing a new series where we meet other expats, immigrants, and locals who are Living in France.
-If you would like to be featured, or know someone who does, send us a message!
+Enjoy!

 It’s not easy raising bilingual children outside of your “home” country.
 Do the children automatically become multlingual?
 Will they speak multiple languages effortlessly?
 How do you raise a Multicultural Child?